mvazquezc/mvazquezc.github.io/_posts/2021-04-01-capabilities-seccomp-on-kube.md

     CapAmb:	0000000000000000
     ~~~

-You can see how the `effective` and `permissive` sets were cleared.
+You can see how the `effective` and `permitted` sets were cleared.
 We explained that behaviour in our [previous post](https://linuxera.org/container-security-capabilities-seccomp/).
 That happens because we're doing `execve` to an unprivileged process so those capability sets get cleared.

 This has some consequences when running our workloads on Kubernetes, outside Kubernetes we could use `Ambient` capabilities, but at the time of this writing, Ambient capabilities [are not supported on Kubernetes](https://github.com/kubernetes/kubernetes/issues/56374).
 This means that we can only use file capabilities or capability aware programs in order to get capabilities on programs running as nonroot on Kubernetes.